vishnoe115/mltb-backup/README.md

 - `UPSTREAM_BRANCH`: Upstream branch for update.
 Default is `master`. `Str`

 ### Leech
-- `USER_SESSION_STRING`: To download/upload from your telegram account.
-To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message, use it with supergroup or channel.
 - `LEECH_SPLIT_SIZE`: Size of split in bytes.
 Default is `2GB`.
 Default is `4GB` if your account is premium. `Str`
 - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **LEECH_SPLIT_SIZE** into equal parts size (Not working with zip cmd).
 Default is `False`. `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name. `Str`
+- `USER_SESSION_STRING`: To download/upload from your telegram account.
+To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: You can't use bot with private message.
+Use it with supergroup or channel.

 ### qBittorrent
 - `BASE_URL_OF_BOT`: Valid BASE URL where the bot is deployed to use qbittorrent web selection.
 Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`).
 This Var is optional on VPS and required for Heroku specially to avoid app sleeping/idling.
 For Heroku fill `https://yourappname.herokuapp.com`.
 Still got idling?
 You can use http://cron-job.org to ping your Heroku app. `Str`
 - `SERVER_PORT`: Only For VPS, which is the **BASE_URL_OF_BOT** Port. `Str`
 - `WEB_PINCODE`: If empty or `False` means no more pincode required while qbit web selection. `Bool`
-- `QB_SEED`: QB torrent will be seeded after and while uploading until reaching specific ratio or time, edit `MaxRatio` or `GlobalMaxSeedingMinutes` or both from qbittorrent.conf (`-1` means no limit, but u can cancel manually by gid). **NOTE**: 1.
-Don't change `MaxRatioAction`, 2.
-Only works with `/qbmirror` and `/qbzipmirror`.
-Also you can use this feature for specific torrent while using the bot and leave this variable empty.
-Default is `False`. `Bool`
   - **Qbittorrent NOTE**: If your facing ram exceeded issue then set limit for `MaxConnecs`, decrease `AsyncIOThreadsCount` in qbittorrent config and set limit of `DiskWriteCacheSize` to `32`.

 ### RSS